jepelt/differential-prevalence/README.md

 ## Example analysis with MDPE

-The following R code demonstrates how to apply MDPE to a real microbiome dataset.
-The example study compares subjects with colorectal cancer (N = 31) and helathy subjects (N = 29) .
+The following R code demonstrates how to apply MDPE to a real microbiome dataset (Thomas et al., 2019).
+The example study compares subjects with colorectal cancer (N = 31) and helathy subjects (N = 29).

 Here, we use MDPE to estimate the differential prevalence of species between CRC cases and healthy controls while adjusting for age, BMI, sex, and sequencing depth.